-Updates on the proposed re-starting of services, fellowship groups and hire of the main hall to follow in due course..
+Updates on the proposed re-starting of services, fellowship groups, Tuesday Coffee Mornings and hire of the main hall to follow in due course..

-OUR NEW WEB SITE IS CURERNTLY UNDER CONSTRUCTION - WE ASK FOR YOUR PATIENCE
+OUR NEW WEB SITE IS CURRENTLY UNDER CONSTRUCTION - WE ASK FOR YOUR PATIENCE

 Love knitting?
 Then this is the place for you on a Tuesday morning, 1030am till noon - our regular knitters enjoy spending some time together, making items for themselves and various good causes.